 Assessment criteria to be used by the judges for VYPT contests.
 There is a separate criteria sheet for each of the roles of Reporter and Opponent.

 Judges are not expected to be experts in the topics the students have investigated.
 The emphasis is on their use of experimental methods.
 However it is useful if the judges have thought about each of the topics prior to the day, deciding what might be relevant independent variables and how they might go about designing an investigation.

 A look through the assessment criteria is also useful.

 University students who will be assisting with judging will also be invited to be mentors.
 A mentor will be available for each team.
 They will be able to spend two one hour sessions, either online or face to face, with the team over the course of the investigations.
 The teacher will be the intermediary for contact and will always need to be present.

-Inspiring Victoria has provided funds to enable some of the contests to be live streamed.
+In 2021 Inspiring Victoria provided funds to enable some of the contests to be live streamed.
+It is hoped to offer the same facility in 2022.
 One contest in each of the six time slots will be live streamed.
 Teachers will need to indicate when registering their teams if the students are happy to be of the video presentation.
 Monash Tech School will be conducting the live stream.

 Registration of Teams

 Only schools can register teams.
 There is no limit on the number of teams a school can register, but the school must nominate teachers to be a judge, with one teacher for every two teams.